mmark-md/mmark/README.md

 * [License](#license)

 MMark (read “em-mark”) is a strict markdown processor for writers.
-“Strict” means that not every input is considered valid markdown document and parse errors are possible and even desirable, because they allow us to spot markup issues without searching for them in rendered document.
-If a markdown document passes the MMark parser, then it is likely to produce an HTML output without quirks.
+“Strict” means that not every input is considered a valid markdown document and parse errors are possible and even desirable, because they allow us to spot markup issues without searching for them in the rendered document.
+If a markdown document passes the MMark parser, then it is likely to produce HTML output without quirks.
 This feature makes it a good choice for writers and bloggers.

 MMark in its current state features: